sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 - Client support is slowly building
   - I was showing regctl, oras, and cosign
-  - In the future, getting this integrated directly into tools like syft is the goal
-  - There's also work to get tooling to support the OCI Layout used to support on-disk storage of images
-- Push artifacts using the Image manifest for portability
-  - The lack of portability without any new functionality was a key issue with the new artifact manifest
+  - Trivy has a plugin, though it needs some work (config mediaType, pull up annotations into fallback tag), and I couldn't get their "referrer get" command to work
+  - Hoping that SBOM generators, vulnerability scanners, and other tools use this directly
 - The fallback tag is the client responsibility, realize there are race conditions and interoperability
-- The artifactType follows the IANA media type structure, and should use a registered type when available
+- The artifactType follows the IANA media type structure, and should use a registered type when available, or get the upstream project to define one
 - Manifests with too many annotations may be refused by some registries
   - Goal is to allow at least 100 referrers in a 4MB index, so exceeding 400kb of annotations is likely to break